 The other important part of the transmitter is the left stick.
 This is responsible for controlling the ‘yaw’ and ‘throttle’ of the RC drone.
 While the right stick aims to bring about motion or movement in the drone, the left stick is working towards maintaining the height of the device or even rotating the drone, maybe for capturing better aerial footage.

 Let us first look closed into the ‘yaw’.
 This control works towards giving your RC device a clockwise or counterclockwise rotation.
 These controls are a lot simpler.
 When you move the joystick to the right, the drone is made to move in a clockwise direction.
 On the other hand, a leftward movement of the joystick guarantees a counterclockwise direction for the drone.
 Some drones claim to have a higher thaw rate.
-This basically means, moving in a clockwise or anticlockwise direction is faster in these devices.
+This basically means, moving in a clockwise or anticlockwise direction is faster on these devices, and those are the models with the possibility of making a sharp turn, usually done during a race.
+And, speaking of races, you might also want to check out our article about drone racing, a relatively new sport that is becoming more and more popular all over the world.

 Next up is the throttle.
 This feature works towards taking the drone to a height desired by you.
 On adjusting the throttle, the propellers start spinning at very high speeds and this causes a downward pressure on the air leading to an increasing height.
 Since the throttle and yaw are controlled by the same joystick, it becomes difficult to manage both the functions simultaneously for the beginner.
 This is when you need to give some time to allow your hands to get set.